-The aim of the assessment (history and clinical examination) is to identify children who have red flags to suggest an organic cause (to enable appropriate referral).
-Once organic causes have been excluded, questioning may identify possible triggers to withholding behaviours.
+The aim of the assessment (history and clinical examination) is to identify children who have red flags to suggest underlying pathology (to enable appropriate referral).
+Once organic causes have been excluded, questioning may identify withholding behaviours and possible triggers for withholding.

-- Delayed passage of meconium (> 48 hours)
+- delayed passage of meconium (more than 48 hours)

 History taking should include specific information on: